Ebazhanov/linkedin-skill-assessments-quizzes/aws-lambda/aws-lambda-quiz.md

 - [x] b) No, there is no default limit applied at a functional level.
 - [ ] c) The default limit depends on the AWS Lambda service plan.
 - [ ] d) Functional limits are set by users during configuration.

+#### Q73.
+You are using lambda (with large ram allocations) to process videos uploaded to S3 and to convert from their video format to H264.
+However the operation fails when dealing with particularly large video files.
+What is the cause of this?

+- [x] The default 5 mintutes timeout.
+- [ ] Lambda does not allow vedio encoding.
+- [ ] s3 transfer bottlenecks
+- [ ] s3 cannot talk to Lambda